So you want to become a doula?

 I can help you.

-I’ve trained over 3,000 doulas and attended over 1,000 births, and I’ve developed this program to help you see through my eyes.
+I’ve trained thousands of doulas and attended over 1,000 births, and I’ve developed this program to help you see through my eyes.
 This virtual, DONA-credentialed course will prepare you for the beautiful, challenging, and always surprising life of a doula.

 You’ll need knowledge, of course, but you’ll need confidence, too.
 Whether you’re concerned about guiding decisions during labor or landing clients beforehand, this course will prep you to become a successful, self-assured doula.